AI Governance | | 17 min read

 2. AI Use Case Inventory

 You cannot govern what you cannot see.
-The AI use case inventory is a central record of AI tools, pilots, vendor AI features, internally developed models, customer-facing workflows, internal workflows, contractor use, and AI agents or automation tools with system access.
+The AI use case inventory is a central record of AI tools, pilots, vendor AI features, internally developed models, workflows facing customers, internal workflows, contractor use, and AI agents or automation tools with system access.

 For each use case, capture the business owner, technical owner, vendor or model provider, purpose, users, workflow supported, data categories, systems connected, risk tier, human review requirements, approval status, monitoring requirements, and next review date.
-The first version will probably be imperfect.
+The first inventory will be messy.
 That is fine.
-The important thing is to start.
+A messy inventory is better than a clean fiction.

 3. AI Risk Tiering